Eight Tips to Age Gracefully

 Life will always have its stresses, from family to work to finances.
 It’s unavoidable and can cause a series of health problems like sleeplessness, depression, and even heart disease.
 Some studies suggest stress can make you appear up to 10 years older.
 But people who age gracefully have learned to manage their stress.
 Whether it’s meditation, exercise, or just taking a couple minutes for yourself everyday to unplug from technology and walk away from your desk, it’s highly beneficial for your insides and outsides to learn to tame your stress.

-Ask New Jersey’s Holistic Dentist and Naturopath Dr. Gashinsky and receive a FREE CONSULTATION to get all your questions answered.
+Ask New Jersey’s Holistic Dentist and Naturopath Dr. Gashinsky and receive your CONSULTATION to get all your questions answered.

 Sources: The Huffington Post, Health.com, WebMD.com.